 - A Sixfab Cellular IoT Hat.
 It’s available in Worldwide and Verizon USA-certified forms; select the one that’s right for your location.

 - A Raspberry Pi.
 This guide was written using the Pi 4 Model B, but there are other versions of the Pi available — it should work with any of them, but we’ve only tested the 4 and 3B.
 The Cellular IoT Hat works with all but the very first Pi.
 To run the Pi, you will also need:

 - A Micro SD card of 8GB or above.

-The Raspberry Pi has its own setup procedure which involves downloading and installing its Linux operating system, called Raspbian, onto the Micro SD card.
+The Raspberry Pi has its own setup procedure which involves downloading and installing its Linux operating system, called Raspberry Pi OS, onto the Micro SD card.
 The Raspberry Pi Foundation has a very good walkthrough of its own that covers this process — you should use this to get your Pi ready before proceeding to the next stage of this guide.

 The Cellular IoT Hat ships with all you need to fit it onto the Pi.
 Just follow these steps to set everything up:

 - If it’s powered up, turn off the Pi.

 - If you’re at the command line, enter

 - If you’re at the desktop, select Shutdown... from the Raspberry menu and then click Shutdown.